user12423/MARL-with-SQLoss/README.md

 pip3 install -r requirements.txt
 ```

-You can also refer to the file `requirements-freezed.txt` to get the exact version of packages used for our experiments.
+- You can also refer to the file `requirements-freezed.txt` to get the exact version of packages used for our experiments.

 ## Execution Instructions
-- After installation, you can run the `IPD` experiment using the command below:
+- After the environment setup is complete, you can run the `IPD with SQLoss` experiment shown in the paper using the command below:
 ```
 python scripts/run_sqloss.py --exp_name=IPD --no-lola --no-exact --trials=1 --batch_size=200 --trace_length=200 --num_episodes=400000 --lr=1.0
 ```